 “Kalimera!”
 I reply.

 I see a squashed baby turtle and morbid fascination gets the better of me; I stop to inspect it wishing I had my camera with me.
-The ginger tom cat who bullies my kitten wanders up to have a look too.
+The ginger tom bully from the hotel wanders up to have a look too.
 He brushes past my legs a few times and when I sit on a bench nearby he follows me and hops onto my lap.
 Curling up, he isn’t bothered by a local man driving past beeping furiously on his horn.
 Another jogger stops to look at us.

-“It looks like you have made a friend there,” he says as he reaches down to pat the tom cat.
-The tom cat moved his head out of the way and takes a swipe at the man’s hand.
+“It looks like you have made a friend there,” he says as he reaches down to pat the tom cat who moves his head out of the way and takes a swipe at the man’s hand.
 “He obviously doesn’t like other men!” he adds before jogging on.
-The cat, feather light in comparison to my own cat back home, looks up at me just inches away from my face and still curled up on my lap, flips over to welcome strokes to his skinny belly.
+The cat, feather light in comparison to my own ginger tom cat back home, looks up at me just inches away from my face and still curled up on my lap, flips over to welcome strokes to his skinny belly.

-Then I hear other miaowing from across the road.
-Under the upturned roots of a lone olive tree is a handful of tiny kittens; some pounce and some snuggle with their snoozing mummy.
+Then I hear more miaowing from across the road.
+Under the upturned roots of a deceased olive tree is a handful of tiny kittens; some pounce and others snuggle with their snoozing mummy.
 The tom hops off and heads over, looking back at me as if to say “Come and meet the family!”.
-I make a few trips back to see the litter during my stay, with scraps of meat I’ve hidden from the hotel buffet.
+I make a few trips back to see the litter during my stay, with scraps of meat from the hotel buffet I’ve hidden in a napkin.

 “Any particular taverna?”